Spider-Man and His Amazing Friends: Broadcast schedule

-Season changes and popularity
+Season changes

 During the first season, each episode contained a cold open, which was and remains unusual for a children's cartoon.
 When the same episodes were re-aired later in the series' run, these teaser sequences were edited to fit after the titles and episode card.
 Still, the original sequence infrequently showed up on NBC's re-airings.
 Stan Lee did not originally narrate the episodes from this season.

 In the second season, the show aired along with a newly produced Hulk animated series as The Incredible Hulk and the Amazing Spider-Man.
 The two shows shared one intro which showcased the new title.
 In place of the cold opens from the first season, Marvel Productions created 12-second previews aired immediately preceding the episodes.
 Stan Lee began narrating the episodes in the second season.
 Marvel Productions also added narrations by Lee to the first-season episodes at this time to give the series cohesion.
 Neither first nor second season narrations appear on the current masters, and they have not aired since the NBC airings (as seen on the Stan Lee narration list at Spider-Friends.com).

 For the third season, the characters' billing was reversed and the show was called, The Amazing Spider-Man and the Incredible Hulk.
 It remained that way for most of the remaining years.
 NBC did air the show individually in mid-season (post 1986) after it was not initially announced for their fall schedule.
 Only some of the Stan Lee narrations for the third season are on the current masters.
 The missing narrations have not aired since the NBC airings.

 Storyline

 Peter Parker (Spider-Man), Bobby Drake (Iceman), and Angelica Jones (Firestar) are all college students at Empire State University.
 After working together to defeat the Beetle and recovering the "Power Booster" he stole from Tony Stark (a.k.a.
 Iron Man) the trio decide to team-up permanently as the "Spider-Friends".
-They live together in Peter's aunt's home with her and a pet dog named Ms. Lion, a Lhasa Apso who was adopted by Firestar.
+They live together at Aunt May's home with her pet dog named Ms. Lion, a Lhasa Apso who was adopted by Firestar.
 Together, the superheroes battle various supervillains.

-Some stories featured team-ups with other superheroes including but not limited to Captain America, Thor, Sunfire, and the mid-1970s X-Men.
+Some stories featured team-ups with other superheroes including but not limited to Captain America, Doctor Strange, Thor, Sunfire, and the mid-1970s X-Men.